AnandPap/paps-pizza/README.md

 ### 2. Open client folder in your terminal which is located inside paps-pizza folder and run `npm i` to install NPM packages then run `npm run dev` while still inside client folder to start the frontend side of the project.

-### 3. Next, open server folder and create `.env` file inside of it with following variable: `MONGO = "connection_string"` where connection_string is mongoDB URI that you get when you create and connect to your own mongo cluster.
+### 3. Next, open server folder and create `.env` file inside of it with following variable: `MONGO = "connection_string"` where connection_string is MongoDB URI that you get when you create and connect to your own Mongo cluster.
 If the aformentioned variable isn't provided, fallback will be used.

 ### 4. After that run `npm i` while still inside server folder to install NPM packages then run `npm run dev` to start the backend side of the project.

-### 4. Open http://localhost:5173 to view it in the browser.
+### 5. Open http://localhost:5173 to view it in the browser.

-### 5. Have fun exploring Pap's Pizza app!
+### 6. Have fun exploring Pap's Pizza app!